uswds/uswds/README.md

 ### Download

-1. Download the [USWDS zip file](https://github.com/uswds/uswds/releases/latest) from the latest release and open that file.
+1. Download the [USWDS zip file](https://github.com/uswds/uswds/releases/tag/v2.0.0-beta.2) from the latest USWDS 2.0.0 Beta release and open that file.

     After extracting the zip file you should see the following file and folder structure: